-Where can you find Backcountry Accommodation?
+Where can you find accommodation in the backcountry?

 Various car rental companies offer camping equipment rental in addition to car rental.
 This might be worth checking out, especially if you’re planning to travel on a budget.

-Wilderness hostels / HI hostels
+2. Wilderness hostels / HI hostels

-Choosing House sitting as your accommodation option lets you explore different parts of Canada on a slim budget.
-The same time you get to enjoy a slow pace of travel and become involved in each community that you visit.
+Choosing house-sitting as your accommodation option lets you explore different parts of Canada on a slim budget.
+At the same time, you get to enjoy a slow pace of travel and become involved in each community that you visit.

-By offering your time for free, you can enjoy staying in locations of your choice, whether you’re looking for a weekend job or a few month.
+By offering your time for free, you can enjoy staying in locations of your choice, whether you’re looking for a weekend job or a few months.

 Check out Trusted Housesitters for more details.
 Become a member for a minimal fee and the rest is FREE.

-Sites like Airbnb
+5. Sites like Airbnb

 You can read all about it in my article How to find the perfect accommodation on sites like Airbnb.